Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • Those services are provided under arrangements involving an ‘intermediary’.

-• The circumstances mean that if an individual would be ‘employed’ for income tax and national insurance purposes.
+• The circumstances mean that an individual would be ‘employed’ for income tax and national insurance purposes.

 What can I do to prepare my business for the change?